simonmichael/hledger/hledger/hledger.m4.md

 [conversion account type declaration](#account-types).

---infer-equity is useful when when transactions have been recorded using PTA cost notation, to help preserve the accounting equation and balance reports' zero total, or to produce more conventional journal entries for sharing with non-PTA-users.
+--infer-equity is useful when when transactions have been recorded using cost notation, to help preserve the accounting equation and balance reports' zero total, or to produce more conventional journal entries for sharing with non-PTA-users.

-*Experimental*

 ## Inferring cost from equity postings